cran-task-views/Optimization/Optimization.md

     quantification methods.
--   The `r pkg("rmoo")` package is a framework for multi- and many-objective optimization, allowing to work with representation of real numbers, permutations and binaries, offering a high range of configurations.
+-   The `r pkg("rmoo")` package is a framework for multi- and many-objective optimization, allowing to work with representation of real numbers, permutations, and binaries, offering a high range of configurations.

 ### Specific Applications in Optimization